 The essential difference between an onsen and a sento (communal bath house) is that the water in an onsen must be of volcanic origins, even if the water is reheated.
-Whereas a sento may use ordinary heated water.
+Whereas a sento may use ordinary heated water, which is often soft, groundwater.
 In Japan, Onsen is defined by the temperature of the water, usually with a temperature over 25 C and should contain 19 essential minerals designated by the Japanese Environmental Agency.

 Health Benefits of Onsen